Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked

-• The corner seat works as a real lounge spot
+• The corner seat works as a real lounge spot.

-• The frame stays steady when you shift positions
+• The frame stays steady when you shift positions.

 Who it is best for

-• Households that sprawl, nap, and host
+• Households that sprawl, nap, and host.

-• Taller users who like deeper seating
+• Taller users who like deeper seating.

 Where it falls short

-• Large footprint can crowd walk paths
+• The footprint can crowd walk paths.

 Pros & Cons